ox/Angstrom/README.md

 Now you should run `ruby armstrong_test.rb` and then visit [localhost:6767](http://localhost:6767/) and relish in the 'Hello World'.

+## more functionality ##

+commit e86c74aed added functionality for parameters in your path.
+These are simply demonstrated in the `demo/armstrong_test.rb` file.
+For instance, you can extract the id of a certain part of your path like so:

+	require 'armstrong'

+	get "/:id" do
+		req = get_request
+		reply req, "id: #{req[:params]["id"]}"
+	end

+The params are always going to be stored in the request, naturally.

 ## benchmarking ##

 	$ time curl localhost:6767/